-A variety of tools and products are utilised in order to quickly identify areas of concern within the Forth Valley Area.
-Analytical data, intelligence, crime reports and calls from the public are scrutinised in order to highlight areas or repeat occurrences of antisocial behaviour or crime.
+Analytical data, intelligence, crime reports and calls from the public are scrutinised in order to highlight areas or repeat occurrences of anti-social behaviour or crime.
 This allows resources to be deployed to the right areas at the right time.

-When areas of concern are identified around licensed premises prompt action is taken.
-Many of the steps taken by Forth Valley Licensing Department leads to successful compliance with premises and no requirement to report matters to Clackmannanshire Council Licensing Board.
+When areas of concern are identified around licensed premises prompt action is taken, both by the licensing department and local officers.
+Generally the steps taken by Forth Valley Licensing Department in conjunction with local senior management leads to successful compliance with premises and no requirement to report matters to Clackmannanshire Council Licensing Board.
 When issues are identified we utilise a wide range of options to try to resolve the issues with a Licensing Review Hearing being the last option.
-The first step is identifying the cause of the problem and this where we would utilise technology to build up a picture.
+The first step is identifying the cause of the problem and this where we would utilise technology to build up a picture, for example identifying certain days or times of day when issues arise.
 Licensing staff would then go to the premises, explain our concerns and work with them to resolve the problems.
-Premises that are highlighted as having a high level of crime and disorder or very serious offences occurring would be cause for concern and would lead to further steps being taken to remedy the situation.
+This is then reinforced by visits from local officers ensuring compliance.
+Premises that are highlighted as having a high level of crime and disorder occurring despite engagement with police or are found to be resisting police involvement would be cause for concern and would lead to further steps being taken to remedy the situation.